COLLEGE OF ENGINEERING & SCIENCE

 - Tray Dryer

-Cooling towers are used throughout industry to remove heat from the processes.
+Cooling towers are used throughout chemical engineering industries to remove heat from the processes.
 Typically, a cooling fluid (water) is pumped from the cooling tower into the plant and through heat exchangers to remove heat from unit operations such as condensing steam, cooling a reactor, cooling for a refrigeration unit, etc. The students cool a recirculated water stream with a heat load simulating the processes being cooled.
 Various characteristics are changed during the experiment such as air flow rate, water flow rate, air temperature, etc. The students collect the data and develop mass and energy balances around the cooling tower.

-The distillation column is one of the most common liquid-liquid separation systems used in industry.
+The distillation column is one of the most common liquid-liquid separation systems used in chemical engineering industries.
 Distillation can be used to separate binary or multi-component mixtures.
 This column is made of glass so you can see the condensing liquids on the trays.
 We separate an isopropanol/water solution in this column.
 The students use their data to plot concentration versus tray number, predict separation using the McCabe-Thiele method and determine tower efficiency.

 The falling ball viscometer system helps the students determine the viscosity of three different liquids (water, glycerin, and oil).
 Several small spheres of different sizes and densities are timed as they drop through each fluid.
 The data obtained is then used by the students to determine fluid viscosity.
 The experiment is done as a team but the pre-lab and post-lab reports are done individually (just for this experiment).